deanh/canvas-playground/README.md

 * '''npm run dev''' will start Parcel's file watcher and dev server at http://localhost:1234

-* Extend from entity.ts and rect.ts for your game entities and drawing primitives (or, duck type--the APIs are super simple).
+* Extend from entity.ts and painter.ts for your game entities and rendering primitives (or, duck type--the APIs are super simple).

-* Mental model: manage behavior in entities, and rendering in rects.
+* Mental model: manage behavior in entities, and rendering in painters.
 You define '''update(time: DOMHighResTimeStamp, e: Entity) => void''' for your entity.
 This is the behavior that happens on every tick.
-You also give your entity a rect, which needs to have '''draw()ctx: CanvasRenderingContext2D, p: Point): void'''.
-Entities delgate rendering to via '''draw()''' to their rect.
+You also give your entity a painter, which needs to have '''paint()ctx: CanvasRenderingContext2D, p: Point): void'''.
+Entities delgate rendering to via '''paint()''' to their rect.
 I'm using two different delegation patterns here (functional vs. object), but they currently match the required complexity.
 I may unify the API in the future.

 * '''app.ts''' is the code entry point.
 This is where you will wire together your app and make interesting things happen.